 Our Testing Experience:

-The R4 has what we started calling “movie-night gravity.”
-It pulls you into a deeper recline right away, which is great for relaxation but not always for your back.
-My best setup was semi-reclined with a lumbar pillow; without it, I could feel my hips settling into a slouch.
-Marcus tested the edges hard—perching on corners, standing up fast, dropping back down—and the foam structure stayed consistent.
-Jenna and Ethan agreed it’s easy to get comfortable quickly, but it’s not an upright conversation sofa.
+The R4 pushes you into a deeper recline right away.
+That makes it great for relaxing, but less helpful if you need upright support.
+My best setup was semi-reclined with a lumbar pillow; without it, my hips started to roll into a slouch.
+Marcus tested the corners hard—perching on them, standing up quickly, and dropping back down—and the foam kept its shape.
+Jenna and Ethan agreed it was easy to get comfortable fast, but it is not an upright conversation sofa.

 What we liked: